DarshanKanani05/plant-disease-classification/README.md

    pip install -r requirements.txt
    ```
 3. Download dataset from Kaggle and place it under `data/`.
-4. Run the notebook in Jupyter/Colab to train or use inference script to test with new images.
+4. Run the notebook in Jupyter/Colab to train or use the inference script to test with new images.

 ---